 a) The request shall be rejected with a "BAD_REQUEST" Response Status Code if at least one of regularResourcesAsTarget or subscriptionResourcesAsTarget attributes is not present in the request.

 b) If regularResourcesAsTarget is included, the Hosting CSE shall send a CREATE <subscription> request message to each target resource indicated by regularResourcesAsTarget.

+i) The request shall be rejected with “BAD_REQUEST” Response Status Code if eventNoficationCriteriaSet attribute is not present in the request.
+If present, the eventNotificationCriteriaSet attribute shall contain either one eventNotificationCriteria or the same number as the number of regular target resources contained in regularResourcesAsTarget attribute.
+Otherwise, the request shall be rejected with “BAD_REQUEST”.

-i) In the new CREATE <subscription> request, the receiver shall use the From of the current CREATE request.
+ii) In the new CREATE <subscription> request, the receiver shall use the From of the current CREATE request.
 For this <subscription> to be created:

 1) eventNotificationCriteria attribute shall use the corresponding entry included in eventNotificationCriteriaSet attribute of the <crossResourceSubscription> resource representation.
+If eventNotificationCriteriaSet attribute contains only one entry, eventNotificationCriteria attribute shall use that entry.

 2) notificationURI attribute shall be set to the resource identifier of this <crossResourceSubscription> resource being created.